ribt/dtmf-decoder/README.md

 # find-dtmf
-(sorry for my english, I'm French, not dumb)
+(sorry for my english, I'm not dumb but French)

 You always dreamt to find the phone number dialled by someone in a video?
 It's now possible!
 You have to record the audio of the *beeps* and this script will extract phone numbers from the dial tones.